rigogadeac/module-payson-oscommerce/readme.txt

 * Invoice will not be available in checkout on purchases below 30SEK or for customers with a delivery address outside of sweden.
 * test mode
 * When selecting test mode the module will be using test credentials automatically
-* Fixed problem with åäö in product description
+* Fixed problem with ï¿½ï¿½ï¿½ in product description
 * probem with the function ereg (This function has been DEPRECATED as of PHP 5.3.0).

 ------------------------------------